ArduPilot/ardupilot_wiki/common/source/docs/common-autopilots.rst

 Choosing an Autopilot
 =====================

-ArduPilot runs on many different autopilot boards, the most important of which are linked from the topic :ref:`AutoPilot Hardware Options <common-autopilots>`.
+ArduPilot runs on many different autopilot boards, which are linked from the topic below: AutoPilot Hardware Options.

 Selecting the right board depends on the physical restraints of the vehicle, features desired, and the applications that you want to run.